-Snow Day Make-upsA “snow day” is defined as an entire day during which school was closed due to weather.
+Snow Day Make-upsA “snow day” is defined as an entire day during which school is closed due to weather.
 As with the Wilton Public Schools, delayed openings and early dismissals are not considered snow days and will not be made up.
-ZHPP’s policy allows for three snow days per year, per class without makeups.
+ZHPP’s policy allows for three snow days per year, per class, without make-ups.
 Any additional snow days, up to a maximum of five, will be made up.
-Makeup days will be scheduled during the school year if possible or added to the end of the year, at the Board’s discretion.
+Make-up days will be scheduled during the school year if possible or added to the end of the year, at the Board’s discretion.

 State Child Welfare LawZHPP complies with Connecticut State Laws that designate all ZHPP staff as “mandated reporters” of suspected child abuse or neglect.

 - Any volunteer or visitor to the school will need to sign in the office and wear a name tag.

 - Any volunteer or visitor to the school will need to sign out at the office.